intel/intel-xai-tools/docker/helm-runner/README.md

  -it helm-image bash
 ```
 ## 3. Run HELM
-### Option A: Run simple config file that runs only one HELM scenario
+### Option A: Run simple spec config file that runs only one HELM scenario
 This is a quick preliminary run to confirm that your environment is working properly.
 ```
 helm-run --conf-paths run_spec_simple.conf --suite simple --max-eval-instances 1